soapjs/soap-cli-common/README.md

 ## Overview

-The `../types` package provides essential classes, types, and helpers utilized across the `soapjs cli` ecosystem and other `soapjs` packages.
-It includes generic template models for generating code components like classes, methods, imports, functions, and types.
-The package aims to standardize and facilitate the creation of code across different languages and frameworks.
+Package contains essential components, classes, types, and functions required for the operation of the CLI and code generation.
+This package is utilized across all CLI-related packages, providing a core set of utilities and shared resources to streamline the development and maintenance of CLI tools and projects.

 ## Features